bitshares/bitshares.github.io-old/_content/en/referral-program.md

 **Basic Accounts** are free, but do not qualify for the referral program, nor any cash back on transaction fees.

 **Annual Members** pay a subscription fee of $20<sup>1</sup>/year and earn 50% cash back on every fee they pay.
 They also qualify for up to 50% of the fees paid by anyone they refer to the network until their subscription expires.
+30% of every fee paid by an annual member or any account they refer is paid to a Lifetime Member.

 **Lifetime Members** pay  $100<sup>1</sup> and earn 80% cash back on every fee they pay.
 They also qualify for 80% of the fees paid by Basic Accounts they refer to the network.
 Additionally, they qualify for 30% of every fee paid by any